getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

     level="warning"
 %}

-Enabling tracing data collection can augment your existing errors to answer any question or unknowns about your systems.
-Tracing also allows you to track critical metrics and service-level objectives (SLO) like throughput, latency, or apdex to build a complete monitoring solution to diagnose and measure your application health.
+Enabling tracing data collection augments your existing error data to capture interactions between your software systems.
+This lets Sentry tell you valuable metrics about your software health like throughput and latency, as well as expose the impact of errors across multiple systems.
+Tracing makes Sentry a more complete monitoring solution to diagnose and measure your application health.

 ## Tracing & Distributed Tracing